Punjabi wedding traditions

 Punjabi wedding traditions strongly reflect Punjabi culture with rituals, songs, dances, food, and dress that have evolved over centuries.
-There are also some variations of Punjabi wedding traditions based on the couple’s religion, with the main religions in the region including Hinduism, Sikhism, and Islam.
-A Punjabi wedding usually consists of the pre-wedding ceremonies (Rokka, Kurmai, Sangeet, Mehndi, Mayian, Haldi, Jaggo), the wedding day ceremonies (Milni, Varmala, Joota chupai), and post-wedding ceremonies (Vidaai, Reception, Phera Dalna).
+There are also some variations of Punjabi wedding traditions based on the couple’s religion, with the main religions in the region including Hinduism and Sikhism.
+A Punjabi wedding usually consists of the pre-wedding ceremonies (Rokka, Kurmai, Sangeet, Mehndi, Mayian, Haldi, Jaggo), the wedding day ceremonies (Milni, Varmala, Joota chupai), and post-wedding ceremonies (Vidaai, Reception, Phera Dalna) which usually take place ahead of the traditional Hindu or Sikh ceremony.
+The weddings are lively and joyful celebrations filled with music, dance, and traditional rituals.
+They usually include colourful events like the mehndi and sangeet, where family and friends sing and dance together.
+The wedding ceremony is often held at a gurdwara where the couple walks around the Guru Granth Sahib, or a within a traditional Hindu mandap.
+Punjabi weddings bring families together and celebrate love, culture, and community.